Donaim/proviral-pres1/slides.md

 - Proviral pipeline strips off primers.

+TODO: what are primers and how to eat them?

 - Samples that pass proceed to HIVSeqInR.

 HIVIntact is also supported, but currently not run in production.